slefranc/slefranc.github.io/_pages/biopic.md

 In Brief
 ---

 I am a researcher at NeuroSpin CEA-Saclay, France.
 I have a Ph.D. in the field of medical image processing awarded by University of Strasbourg in 2013.
 Since 2014 I'm in charge of the Neurospin analysis platform.
 My interests include computer science, ultra-high field MRI and its application to neuroscience, diffusion MRI, and structural connectivity.

-I developped tools (mostly in Python) to collect, process and share heterogeneous, and complex data from genetics, imaging, demographics, or clinical scores.
+I have skilled experience in the installation and configuration of operating systems and applications software related to HPC and parallel architectures.
+More recently I actively participate in challenging software research projects focused at applying combination of Deep Learning techniques, and neuroimaging/genetic processings.
+I am also in charge of developping cloud services to collect, process and share heterogeneous, and complex data as part of the IMAGEN, cVEDA, STRATIFY, EU-AIMS, or R-LINK european or international projects.

 The NeuroSpin Analysis Platform
 ---